-- Duty officer or Group controller instructs the Group public information manager to issue an alert. - Alerts will be issued using as many of these channels as are available: - Emergency mobile alert system (cell broadcasting). - Local radio stations in the affected area, utilising the national MOU with broadcasters. - Other media that will reach the target audience. - Facebook (both Otago CDEM's page and local community pages). - Twitter. - Websites (both Otago CDEM and news websites including Stuff and ODT Online). - Emails to stakeholders. - Third party channels including local council text alerts, social media channels and email lists.
+- Duty Officer or Controller instructs the PIM to issue an alert.
+Alerts will be issued using as many of these channels as are available. - Alerts will be issued using as many of these channels as are available: - Emergency mobile alert (cell broadcasting following a life-threatening event as MCDEM, FENZ, Police, MPI and Health are all capable of sending these alerts as initiating agencies if they assess the threat to be at a level that requires it. - Local radio stations in the affected area, utilising the national MOU with broadcasters. - Other media that will reach the target audience. - Facebook (both Otago CDEM's page and local community pages). - Twitter. - Websites (both Otago CDEM and news websites including Stuff and ODT Online). - Emails to stakeholders. - Third party channels including local council text alerts, social media channels and email lists.